Contact

 Research Interests

-Dr. Nelson holds the Hazel Ruby McQuain Chair for Neurological Research in the WVU School of Medicine and is director of basic science research in the WVU Rockefeller Neuroscience Institute, as well as across the University.
-He also leads the neuroscience PhD program as one of the seven biomedical science PhD programs at the Health Sciences Center, and serves as a professor and inaugural chair in the new Department of Neuroscience.
+Dr. Nelson holds the Hazel Ruby McQuain Chair for Neurological Research in the WVU School of Medicine and is Director of basic neuroscience research in the WVU Rockefeller Neuroscience Institute, as well as Executive Director of the WVU Center for Foundational Neuroscience Research and Education.
+He also serves as a professor and inaugural chair in the new Department of Neuroscience.

 Dr. Nelson earned his AB and MA degrees in Psychology at the University of California, Berkeley.
 He earned a PhD in Psychology in 1983, as well as a second PhD in Endocrinology in 1984, both from UC Berkeley.
 Dr. Nelson then completed a postdoctoral fellowship at the Institute for Reproductive Biology at the University of Texas, Austin.